 - A range of extra curricular activities offered

 At primary stage Lyndhurst School introduces History, Geography and Science, French, PE, Art and Music.
-As pupils proceed forward, teaching is carried out more and more by subject specialist teachers.
+As pupils move forward, teaching is carried out more and more by subject specialist teachers.

-In year one the school focuses on key skills of reading, writing and basic mathematical skills.
-Science, Geography and History are taught through topic based studies, which link to the children’s art and creative work.
+Focuses on key skills of reading, writing and basic mathematics.
+Science, geography and history are taught through topic based studies, which link to the children’s art and creative work.

-Year two pupils continue to develop their core skills, focusing on developing their reading, spelling and handwriting, and increasing their understanding of Mathematics.
+Pupils continue to develop their core skills, focusing on developing their reading, spelling and handwriting, and increasing their understanding of mathematics.

-In year three, Science and Computing are added to the core subjects.
+Science and computing are added to the core subjects.
 By the time they leave year three, the pupils are academically and socially ready for the next stage of their development.